open-way-learning/owl-handbook/Operations-Finance/productive_playbook.md

 * Link to the primary working doc or folder in Drive for that task (e.g. “Clay – Jan Convening – Working Slides” or “WNCRP – Site Visit Notes – Henderson”).
 * Link to the relevant GitBook policy or guide when the task requires using it (e.g. OWL Travel Policy, OWL Contractor Manual, etc.).
 * Use clear labels in the task description so the reader knows what is linked (e.g. “Contract,” “Scope of Work,” Official Estimate,” etc.).
+* For tasks that involve staffing decisions, SOW design, or contractor onboarding, link directly to the relevant section of the OWL Contractor Manual (including Appendix D: OWL Contractor Staffing Decision Tree) and, when applicable, to the OWL Service Estimator instructions so that Productive, scopes, and staffing choices stay in sync.

 **For Projects:** Every active project should have: